What is NextJS?

 If you want to hire a React developer with 5+ years of experience, it will cost you around $2800 monthly.
 On the other hand, a Next.JS developer with 5+ years of experience will cost you around $2500 monthly.

 Even for complex web application development, Next.JS will take less time than React as it has fantastic features such as server-side rendering and static site generation.

-If you have hired a top front-end development company, the time will reduce to a great extent.
+If you have hired a top front-end development company, the time will be reduced to a great extent.
 Developing web apps with React takes more time compared to Next.
 JS.
 However, it also depends on the project’s complexity.

-Some examples of React projects are Facebook, Netflix, Instagram, Reddit, Uber, and Airbnb.
+Some examples of React applications are Facebook, Netflix, Instagram, Reddit, Uber, and Airbnb.

 Next.JS examples are Blog Site, Todo, App Clone, etc.

 Social media platforms, online streaming platforms, delivery platforms, and SaaS tools are use cases for React.
 On the other hand, e-commerce stores, blog web apps, marketing websites, and landing pages are use cases for Next.JS.